Who is an Author?

-In addition to being accountable for the parts of the work they have done, an author should identify which co-authors are responsible for specific other details of the work.
+In addition to being accountable for the parts of their work, an author should identify which co-authors are responsible for specific other work details.
 Also, the authors should have confidence in the integrity of the contributions of their co-authors.
 All those designated as authors should meet all four criteria for authorship, and all who meet the four criteria should be identified as authors.
-Those who do not meet all four criteria should be listed in an Acknowledgements section.
+Those who do not meet all four criterias should be listed in an Acknowledgements section.
 Participation solely in the acquisition of funding, data gathering, technical help, writing assistance, and general supervision of the research group does not warrant authorship.
-Financial and material support should also be acknowledged.
+Financial and material supports should also be acknowledged.
 Please guarantee that anyone stated in the Acknowledgements section has granted its clearance for permission to be listed.

 What is a Corresponding Author?

 A corresponding author is an individual who, when working on a paper with multiple authors, takes primary responsibility for communicating with the journal you intend to publish in.
 They contact the journal during the manuscript submission, peer review, and eventual publication process while ensuring all the journal's administrative requirements.
 The corresponding author usually makes themselves available to respond to editorial queries throughout the process.
 They should also be available after publication to respond to critiques of the work, any questions that arise, and to co-operate with requests for additional data or information.

 - Responsible for the manuscript as it moves through the entire publication process

 - The "timekeeper" during each phase of the publication process

 - The primary contact between the journal and all the other authors of the paper